hafzaal/s3-folder-sync/README.md

 # Amazon S3 Folder Sync - Copy S3 Folder Structure from One Bucket to Another

 This script copies the folder structure (empty folders and subfolders) from one Amazon S3 bucket to another.
-It does **not** copy the files within the folders—only the folder hierarchy.
-The script recursively copies the folder hierarchy, ensuring that the destination bucket mirrors the source bucket's structure.
+It does **not** copy the files within the folders - only the folder hierarchy.
+The [Boto3](#https://github.com/boto/boto3) python library is utilized to interact with Amazon S3.
+The script recursively scans folders in each bucket, compares them for differences and copies folders from the source to destination bucket.
+The goal of the script is to ensure that the destination bucket contains every folder present in the source bucket, without deleting any files and/or folders in either bucket.

 ## Table of Contents